eljerrylee/test_app_6/README.md

 * Deployment instructions

-* Complete Ruby on Rails Developer
+* First Test repo on the Complete Ruby on Rails Developer course by Mashrur Hossain